Eight Adorable Baby Animals

 A Bobcat kitten looks at the camera while on a dirt path

-Baby bobcats are called “kits” -- they’re basically wild kittens!
-These cats are abundant in North America, and Coyote Valley serves as a critical landscape linkage for them, connecting their habitat between the Santa Cruz Mountains and the Diablo Range.
-Read our bobcat habitat study here.
+Baby bobcats, known as “kits,” are essentially wild kittens—adorable, but built for stealth.
+These elusive cats are widespread across North America, and Coyote Valley plays a vital role in their survival by linking habitats between the Santa Cruz Mountains and the Diablo Range.
+Explore our bobcat habitat study here. to learn more about their movements and conservation.

 Kestrels